techidaily/site-ai-video-apps/source/_posts/shaky-footage-no-problem-fcpx-video-stabilization-tips-for-2024.md

 ### 4. Video Toolbox

-Video Toolbox is a[free online video editing tool](https://tools.techidaily.com/wondershare/filmora/download/)that has a rich set of video functions.
+Video Toolbox is a [free online video editing tool](https://tools.techidaily.com/wondershare/filmora/download/) that has a rich set of video functions.
 But like many online apps, it imposes a size restriction of 300 MB for your video files.
 To use it, you have to register first and upload the target files either from the hard disk or online video sites.
 Then fish the merging task use the command from a drop-down.

 ![free video joiner](https://images.wondershare.com/images/multimedia/video-editor/video-toolbox.jpg)